 - In the editor click the Insert menu.

 - Once you have created the DekiScript block you will need to paste the following DekiScript:

-The example above uses the wiki.tree() function as is, however, it can be customized further using the following parameters:
+The example above uses the wiki.tree() function, which displays a hierarchical tree of content that originates from the page which contains the wiki.tree() call.
+However, it can be customized further using the following parameters:

 |path||str||(optional) wiki page path|